 A graduation event for wave 1 interns was held on June 25th 2018 at the Hilton Hotel to celebrate their successes.
 An event planning committee was formed with the job coach and interns from Bankview High School.
 Invites were sent out to education providers, employers and families.
 Some of the photos from the event can be seen below.

-TwinVision filmed the graduation and have created a new film that edits each individual film together and includes footage from the graduation and can be seen at the link below.
+TwinVision filmed the graduation and have created a new film that edits each individual film together and includes footage from the graduation.

 For any enquiries regarding Liverpool’s supported internship project – Intern To Work – please contact us at firstname.lastname@example.org